Amar Virdi: Career

 Virdi was the leading English-born spin bowler in the 2018 County Championship with 39 wickets.
 He struggled with a stress injury to his back in January 2019, which kept him out of the opening weeks of the 2019 cricket season, and was asked by Surrey to lose some weight and improve his fitness while he recovered.
 Surrey's director of cricket, Alec Stewart, called it "tough love".
 When Virdi returned to the Surrey team in mid-July for his first match of the season he took 14 wickets in the victory over Nottinghamshire: 8 for 61 and 6 for 78.

-On 29 May 2020, Virdi was named in a 55-man group of players to begin training ahead of international fixtures starting in England following the COVID-19 pandemic.
-On 17 June 2020, Virdi was included in England's 30-man squad to start training behind closed doors for the Test series against the West Indies.
+During the COVID pandemic in 2020–21, Virdi was included in England's training and reserve squads for Test series at home against the West Indies, away against Sri Lanka, and India.

-In December 2020, Virdi was named as one of seven reserve players in England's Test squad for their series against Sri Lanka.
-In January 2021, he was also named as a reserve player in England's Test squad for their series against India.
+Virdi was released by Surrey in November 2024, having struggled to get into the team for a number of years and a spell on loan at Worcestershire.